-After more than 17 years of full-time use, our motorhome captain’s chairs finally began showing their age.
+After more than 17 years of full-time use, the captain’s chairs in our old Newmar motorhome had finally begun to show their age.
 The leather was wearing out and was looking worn and tearing at the seams.
 In addition, some of their powered functions weren’t working properly, including the lumbar support on the driver’s seat and the heated passenger seat.

-In today’s post, we’ll take you through our process of buying replacement motorhome captain’s chairs, removing the old ones, and installing new ones.
+In this post, we take you through our process of buying replacement motorhome captain’s chairs, removing the old ones, and installing new ones.

 How Did We Decide to Replace Our Motorhome Captain’s Chairs?